Instagram opens its shoppable posts feature to retailers on Bigcommerce’s platform

 TechCrunch has contacted Instagram to ask if and when it will make shoppable posts available to users of other e-commerce platforms.

-Instagram, which has 800 million monthly active users, began testing shoppable tags last November, making it available to twenty U.S.-based retail brands, including Kate Spade, JackThreads and Warby Parker.
+Instagram, which has 800 million monthly active users, began testing shoppable tags last November, making it available to 20 U.S.-based retail brands, including Kate Spade, JackThreads and Warby Parker.
 Instead of taking a cut of the purchase amount, Instagram plans to monetize the feature by letting business accounts pay to display their shoppable photos in the feeds of users who don’t follow them already.

 The company announced last week that it now has two million advertisers, double from one million in March, and shoppable tags can provide extra incentive for businesses to spend money on sponsored posts.It also means people spend more time in Instagram, since they don’t have to leave the app to view product information or go to its product page in an online store.